Philosophy of Education

 Slider

-Holy Name University provides relevant and Christ-centered education or the wholistic development of the learners.
-It provides general education that equips them with prerequisite knowledge, skills and values necessary in coping with more specialized academic and school tasks.
-The general education is coordinated with professional and specialization education that develops high-level professions that provide leadership for the nation, advance knowledge through research and apply new knowledge for improving the quality of life.
+Holy Name University provides relevant Catholic education and holistic development of the learners.
+It provides general education that equips them with prerequisite knowledge, skills, and values necessary in coping with more specialized academic and school tasks.
+The general education is coordinated with professional and specialization education that develops highly competent professionals that provide leadership for the nation, advance knowledge through research and apply new knowledge for improving the quality of life.

-In its effort of providing outcomes-based instruction to mold servant-leaders, the University adheres to the constructivist-humanist perspective.
-Being constructivist, it views that learners are not only passive receivers of knowledge but active processors of information.
-This, instructional delivery makes use of learner-centered strategies which promote independent learning through discovery.
-Teachers who act as guides rather than informants, plan and arrange activities in such a way that learners search, manipulate, explore and investigate.
+In its effort to mold servant-leaders by providing education, both outcomes-based and performance-based, the University adheres to the constructivist-humanist perspective.
+Being constructivist, it views that learners are active processors of information.
+This instructional delivery makes use of learner-centered strategies which promote independent learning through discovery.
+Teachers who act as guides plan and arrange activities in such a way that learners demonstrate critical thinking, communication, collaboration, creativity, and character.

-To promote discovery learning, instruction is coordinated with research to promote the development of problem-solving skills in formulation generalization, testing and gathering information.
-Believing in the importance of structuring knowledge, the university trains learners to translate data into a format which allows their utilization in context.
+To promote discovery learning, instruction is coordinated with research not only to promote the development of problem-solving skills in formulation, generalization, testing, and gathering information but also to enrich instruction.
+Believing in the importance of structuring/organizing knowledge, the university trains learners to convert data into useful information in different contexts.

-Being humanist, the university considers the needs, interest and readiness of learners in planning and delivery of instruction.
-Curriculum is organized in spiral progression so that learners can build upon what they have already learned and what is interesting to them.
-Delivery of the curricular program considers the learners’ experiences and prior knowledge which make them willing, prepared and able to learn.
-The classroom is thought of a marketplace of ideas which are expressions of the learners’ objective and principled interpretation of the world.
+Being humanist, the university considers the needs, interests, and readiness of learners in planning and delivery of instruction.
+The curriculum is organized in a spiral progression so that learners can build upon what they have already learned and what is interesting to them.
+Delivery of the curricular program considers the learners’ experiences and prior knowledge which make them willing, prepared, and able to learn.
+The learning environment is thought of as a space for the exchange of ideas which are expressions of the learners’ objective and principled interpretation of the world.

-The University’s instructional practices conjure into a framework that provides concrete evidences of learning outcomes of students who judiciously apply knowledge, skillfully construct their own models, innovatively come up with products and projects that benefit the community and strongly internalize values which the community can emulate.
+The University’s instructional practices are based on a framework that provides concrete evidence of the learning outcomes of students.
+They apply and construct new knowledge and innovatively come up with products and projects that benefit the community and strongly internalize values that the community can emulate.

 Image